Tina Peters (politician): Education and career

 Peters holds a degree in holistic nutrition from the non-accredited correspondence school Clayton College of Natural Health.
 She sold alternative medical products in association with a multi-level marketing company named Nikken.
 Peters also helped manage her former husband's construction company.

 Peters, a member of the Republican Party, was elected county clerk of Mesa County, Colorado, in 2018, her first elected office.
 She had campaigned on a platform calling for improved service from the Clerk and Recorder's motor vehicle offices.

 In February 2020, employees in Peters' office discovered an unemptied ballot box in a parking lot in front of the Mesa County election headquarters in Grand Junction, containing 574 ballots cast in the November 2019 election.
 The ballots had remained there, uncounted, for months, which Peters attributed to "human error".
 Given the margin of victory in Mesa County elections, this late finding did not change the outcome of any race.
 This incident and other issues led to a voter recall attempt for Peters from April to August 2020.
 The recall effort failed by approximately 1,200 signatures to reach the 12,129 required for the question to appear on the ballot in the November 3, 2020, general election.

 On November 8, 2021, the Colorado Secretary of State filed a lawsuit against Peters over her fundraising efforts and failure to report contributions and expenses for nearly three years.

 On January 13, 2022, Peters formally filed as a candidate for reelection as Mesa County Clerk and Recorder.
 On February 14, 2022, she dropped her candidacy to run in the Republican primary election for Colorado Secretary of State, which concluded on June 28, 2022.
 She came in second out of three candidates, and stated that she did not accept the result, suggesting election fraud.
 News coverage described her as one of several election deniers running for positions of management or influence over future elections.
 In late July 2022, Peters paid the $256,000 required for the state to conduct a manual recount of votes cast in the primary election.
 The recount barely changed the totals, with Peters gaining 13 votes, and still having a vote share of 29 percent.

-On October 4, 2023, the Colorado Office of Administrative Courts fined Peters $15,400 for violating the Fair Campaign Practice Act by failing to register as a candidate and by failing to file accurate campaign donation and expenditure reports while running for reelection for Mesa County Clerk and Recorder.
-Although she formally filed on January 13, 2022, the violations occurred between September 2021 and February 2022, before she dropped out of that race on February 14.
+On October 4, 2023, the Colorado Office of Administrative Courts fined Peters $15,400 for violating the Fair Campaign Practice Act by failing to register as a candidate, and failing to file accurate campaign donation and expenditure reports while running for reelection for Mesa County Clerk and Recorder.
+Though she formally filed on January 13, 2022, the violations occurred between September 2021 and February 2022, before she dropped out of that race on February 14.